Classic Voyage North: Bergen - Kirkenes

 Engaging onboard activities and lectures:

-- Onboard lectures and presentations on history, biology, geography, geology and culture that provide context to your voyage and help you understand the destinations you will experience
+• Onboard lectures and presentations on Norway's history, biology, geography, geology and culture

-- Opportunities to casually engage with the Hurtigruten Guides and other guests, including a welcome event, daily gatherings to recap the day and prepare for the day to come
+• A welcome event and daily gatherings to recap the day and prepare for the day to come

 Notes

-- Prices are per person based on two people travelling together sharing a twin cabin
+• Prices are in AUD per person based on two people travelling together sharing a cabin